 No amateur station should be regarded as complete without some measure of self-powered equipment.
 To be prepared for communications emergencies requires advance readiness.
-The operator must have the equipment, know how to set up quickly for efficient operation, know how to to handle messages (order of parts, check, receipting responsibility, record of handling data), know how to tune up workable ready-cut antennas in new locations, how to make the most of low power, and many other things.
+The operator must have the equipment, know how to set up quickly for efficient operation, know how to set ing responsibility, record of handling data), know how to tune up workable ready-cut antennas in new locations, how to make the most of low power, and many other things.
 Operator experience is as essential as the equipment.